AlexChiang0208/Stock-Investment-Robot-using-NeuralNetwork-and-MeanVarianceModel/README.md

 ## 5. Reminder

 (1) To save storage space in GitHub, I only put the first photo in a file.
+(Solved!!
+Using Git LFS)

 (2) Remember to change the file address and create input, output file when you’re running this code.